 You may wonder why the size of the aperture matters to you as a photographer, but be assured that it does.
-The size of your lens aperture will determine the depth of field in your photographs.
+The size of your lens aperture determines the depth of field in your photographs.

 And… it is the depth of field that will determine:

-- where your viewer’s eye is drawn to in your photograph, and
+- where your viewer’s eye is drawn in your photograph, and

 - whether or not your photograph is telling a story.

 These are the two ways you can use your aperture setting to control the depth of field in your photos, creatively.
 Let me explain in a bit more detail, but first things first.